yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/other-code-projects.md

 Idea: get stylus drawing / writing tablet and set it up with rnote and also with a handwriting recognition engine that I train on my handwriting, so that I can write on the pad as an alternative to typing on the keyboard.

 * To Sort
+* make (Flutter, Gnome, GTK, KDE, or other) GUI app for parallel text creation and viewing
   * Packaging)
 * [PyInstaller Manual — PyInstaller 5.7.0 documentation](https://pyinstaller.org/en/stable/)
 * [How to Install Windows 10 in VirtualBox in Linux](https://itsfoss.com/install-windows-10-virtualbox-linux/)